-The Executive Director of Safety and Security Services in cooperation with other university departments is responsible for the preparation of the University's Annual Security Report (ASR).
+The Vice President for Campus Services in cooperation with other university departments is responsible for the preparation of the University's Annual Security Report (ASR).
 Crimes occurring immediately adjacent to, or on University property and reported to the following individuals or offices will be included in the annual crime statistics report which is published as part of the University's ASR.

 - Dean of Students

 - Chief of Staff and Sr. VP for Administration

 - Provost and Sr. VP for Academic Affairs

-- VP Planning and University Services
+- VP for Campus Services

 - Director of Human Resources

-- Executive Director of Domestic

-- Expansion and Regional Campuses
+- Executive Director of Domestic Expansion and Regional Campuses

 - University Registrar

 - Director of Accreditation & Institutional Effectiveness

 - Franklin University DSSS